alberdilab/isms_probe_design/README.md

 - The environment file `envs/python2_env.yml`, which is automatically installed by snakemake, contains python 2 dependencies required by the pipeline.
 - The environment file `envs/python3_env.yml`, which is automatically installed by snakemake, contains python 3 dependencies required by the pipeline.

-### Create targets
+### Define targets

-The provided script `create_target.py` allows for target extraction from FASTA and GTF files.
+The probe design pipeline requires target regions to be defined using GTF annotation files that reference genomic regions in the considered FASTA files.
+These target regions can represent entire genomes for the detection of specific taxa or span specific regions across multiple taxa for the detection of specific functions.
+To streamline the creation of GTF target files, we provide the script create_target.py, which enables the extraction of target regions from FASTA and GTF files.

 ```
 usage: scripts/create_target.py [-h] -m {region,genome} [-g GTF [GTF ...]] [-a ANNOTATION] [-e] [-f FASTA] -o OUTPUT
 ```